jrcichra/nebula-admin-panel/README.md

 A web gui for admins to provision new clients on the nebula network.
 Expected to be secured within nebula.

+# Run from precompiled

+See the Actions tab.
+Find a build from `main` and grab the zip.
+It will have a static binary and the `dist` folder with the frontend code.

+I'm currently only building for Linux x86_64 statically.

 # Run from source

 ## Dependencies